SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/edit-partition.md

 This page has instructions for editing a partition.

 :::important
-To edit a partition you must be an admin or have the Manage Partitions [role capability] (../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities").
+To edit a partition you must be an admin or have the Manage Partitions [role capability](../users-and-roles/roles/role-capabilities.md).
 Partitions apply to data from the date they are created (going forward only), and do not include data before the date of their creation.
 :::

 When you create a partition, you specify the Data Tier where the partition will reside, a routing expression that determines what data is stored in the partition, and a retention period.
 Optionally, you can enable data forwarding of the partition’s data to an S3 bucket.